IbrahimTanyalcin/xpress-bio/resources/docker/MANUAL_TESTS.md

   - move `genome.fa` from `temp` into `fa/`
   - check the integrity of the generated `genome.fai` and `blast/db/genome.fa/`
   - repeat the same test without first running a blast query to check if server silently responds with `400` (because `/query/genome.fa` or contents do not exist to be deleted)

+- ## v0.2.0 Running a query before blast db is created
+  - move `genome.fa` to `assets/temp/`
+  - delete `genome.fa` from the UI, verify that queries, blast database, fai indexes and fasta file are removed
+  - move `genome.fa` back to `fa/` via shell `mv`
+  - once db creation hexagon pulsates, refresh the page, click `Analyze` and open a igv app with `genome.fa`.
+The UI will display that fai index cannot be found.
+Ignore the error
+  - start a blast query before db creation is complete.
+The window waits until blastdb is created, displays messages related to blastdb creation on the logs and proceeds to run the query once db is ready